-make return as soon as they saw the writ.
-They wished to make several points; one that he, not being custodian of the list of voters, was unable to certify that these petitioners were qualified electors; and the other, that the act of assembly under which this demand was made was unconsti-tutional, in that it required a judicial act of an excutive officer, Judge Ludlow suggested that if oath was made before the Prothonotary of the qualifications of these electors, he could certify that upon this am-daylt he believed them so to be.
+Judge Ludiow suggested that if oath was made before the Prothonotary of the qualifications of these electors, he could certify that upon this affi-dayit he believed them so to be.
 This might be suffi-cient, and save further trouble.
-He gave him until ertificate.
-Sworn to before R. D. DONEGAN.
-GEORGE DDISS.
+He gave him until

 2 o'clock again.

-At 2 o'clock the Prothonotary made the following return to the writ of mandamus:-In answer to said writ, I answer and say that I am not the custodian of the list of qualified electors, and have no knowledge or means of knowledge that the signers of said petition are such qualified
+At 2 o'clock the Prothonotary made the following return to the writ of mandamus:

+In answer to said writ, I answer and say that I am not the custodian of the list of qualified electors, and have no knowledge or means of knowledge that the signers of said petition are such qualified electors.